-Tuition, fees and suggested education-related expenses are available through The HUB, Carnegie Mellon’s Student Enrollment Services Office.
+The tuition for the 2021-2022 academic year is $46,000 ($23,000 per semester).
+Further information on tuition, fees and suggested education-related expenses are available through The HUB, Carnegie Mellon’s Student Enrollment Services Office.

 Scholarships & Fellowships

-While all students admitted to the MSCF program are automatically reviewed for an MSCF Merit Fellowship, these awards are partial awards.
-Therefore, you may want to consider researching alternative external scholarship and fellowship options.
 The CMU Fellowships and Scholarships Office (FSO) has a number of resources to assist in conducting a search for external scholarship options.
 We have listed a few specific opportunities to consider:

-- AAUW International Fellowship – fellowship awarded for full-time study or research in the United States to women who are not U.S. citizens or permanent residents.
+- AAUW International Fellowship– fellowship awarded for full-time study or research in the United States to women who are not U.S. citizens or permanent residents.

-- AAUW Selected Professions Fellowships – awarded to women who are pursuing a full-time course of study in one of the designated degree programs where women’s participation traditionally has been low.
+- AAUW Selected Professions Fellowships– awarded to women who are pursuing a full-time course of study in one of the designated degree programs where women’s participation traditionally has been low.

-- American Indian Graduate Center – provides a variety of funding opportunities for tribal students to assist with graduate studies in STEM fields.
+- American Indian Graduate Center– provides a variety of funding opportunities for tribal students to assist with graduate studies in STEM fields.

-- Hispanic Scholarship Fund – designed to assist students of Hispanic heritage to obtain a university degree including graduate students with a primary focus on STEM fields of study.
+- Hispanic Scholarship Fund– designed to assist students of Hispanic heritage to obtain a university degree including graduate students with a primary focus on STEM fields of study.

-- National GEM Consortium – opportunities for fellowships for individuals from underrepresented communities to pursue graduate education in applied science and engineering
+- National GEM Consortium– opportunities for fellowships for individuals from underrepresented communities to pursue graduate education in applied science and engineering

-- Paul & Daisy Soros Fellowships for New Americans – graduate school fellowships for immigrants and children of immigrants.
+- Paul & Daisy Soros Fellowships for New Americans– graduate school fellowships for immigrants and children of immigrants.